Driving Directions to Disneyland Paris

 • Nationality stickers must be applied to rear bumpers for older cars, not already carrying the European stars emblem and nationality as part of its permanent number (licence) plate.

 • Speed limits are 130 km/h for motorways, 110 km/h for dual carriageways, 90 km/h for open roads and 50 km/h in towns, unless stated otherwise by roadside signs.
 In wet weather, the limits become 110 km/h for motorways, 100 km/h for dual carriageways and 80 km/h for open roads.
+Kilometres are used for all speed restriction and distance signs.

 • Minimum driving age is 18 for a car.

 • Always carry your driving licence, vehicle registration document and a certificate of motor insurance.
 If you do not hold a photocard licence, always carry your Passport to validate the licence.
+(It is always advised to carry your Passport whether driving or not.)

-• All car occupants must wear a seat belt.
-Children under 10 must not ride in the front passenger seat.
+• Children under 10 must not ride in the front passenger seat.

 Route Itinerary